sepehrgolriz/simdrugs/README.md

 - Data and trained models -> data

 ### Data availability
-Due to the restriction on the access to the TCGA data, we are not at the liberty to share the data.
-If an individual wishes to replicate the results, they could apply for access the TCGA data at their access portal (https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga).
+If an individual wishes to replicate the results, TCGA datasets used in the study can be publicly accessed through the Genomic Data Commons (GDC; https://portal.gdc.cancer.gov/).
+See the publication for details on data processing (https://doi.org/10.1038/s41540-021-00199-1).
 Alternatively, you can download the ssGSEA scores at this link https://drive.google.com/drive/folders/1faP7-IzfzFDv4sJjnl00AKRmqw2l0UMB?usp=sharing Simply paste the downloaded files in the data folder and run the notebooks/scripts.